ragashreeshekar/CKA-training/1. Basics/Readme.md

-This folder consists of the learnings related to Containerization wiht Docker
+This folder consists of the learnings related to Containerization with Docker